nf-core/eager/docs/output.md

 Things to watch out for:

 - This plot should normally show a normal distribution around the average GC content of your reference genome.
-- Binomial peaks may represent lab-based artefacts that should be further investigated.
+- Bimodal peaks may represent lab-based artefacts that should be further investigated.
 - Skews of the peak to a higher GC content that the reference in Illumina dual-colour chemistry data (e.g. NextSeq or NovaSeq), may suggest long poly-G tails that are mapping to poly-G stretches of your genome.
 The EAGER2 trimming option `--complexity_filter_poly_g` can be used to remove these tails by utilising the tool FastP for detection and trimming.

 ## Output Files